 FQS currently provides a range of analytical services to internal research programs, external research and commercial organisations, and private individuals (farmers) using both wet chemistry methods and Near Infrared (NIR) Spectroscopy.

 FQS also reports calculated feed quality parameters including Metabolisable Energy (ME; ruminants), Apparent Metabolisable Energy (AME; poultry) and Digestible Energy (DE; pigs, horses & fish) (Appendix 3).

-For access to local mental health services contact the organisations listed below.
+For access to local mental health services, please contact the organisations listed below.

-For personal support contact the Salvation Army Rural Chaplain:
+For personal support contact the Salvation Army Rural Chaplains.

-Provides personal support, farm visits, advocacy, clothing and some financial assistance phone 02 9560 2666.
+Provides personal support, farm visits, advocacy, clothing and some financial assistance.
+Contact Tel (02) 9560 2666